LoganGore/Q-templates/python/basic/README.md

     "fullName": fullName
   }
 ```
 Notice how all of our query parameters are inside the "args" dictionary.
-We do whatever processing we want to do and then return value is a dictionary in the shape of the type defined in our query - in this case *Person*.
+We do whatever processing we want to do and finally, the return value is a dictionary in the shape of the type defined in our query - in this case *Person*.

-Any additional packages required can be added to **requirements.txt** inside service_base.
-Otherwise, this is all that is required to create a new service and function that is ready to add to Q.
+**To test our new service, terminate the current terminal script (ctrl + c) and re-run the build_and_deploy script.** Your new service will be on port 8002.

+## Pip Packages

+To add new packages, as you would using pip, simply add a new entry to **requirements.txt**, found in the service_base folder.
+They will be automatically downloaded and added during the build process for all services.

+## Watch Mode

+Each service has a built in watch mode.
+This means, when you change your code, the service will **automatically restart** with the new code changes in place, for quick development. *However, should you adjust requirements.txt, or add new services (as above), you will need to terminate (ctrl + c) the running terminal script and re-run the build_and_deploy script.*

+Although this has been tested on Mac and Linux, it is currently not believed to be working on Windows.

 ## Caching